-Mr. George Perezvelez currently serves as the Chair of the BART Police Citizen Review Board (BPCRB) in California during the 2018-2019 cycle having served as the Chair for two prior years.
+Mr. George Perezvelez served as the Chair of the BART Police Citizen Review Board (BPCRB) in California during the 2018-2019 cycle having served as the Chair for two prior years.
 The BPCRB is a multi county oversight board serving the Bay Area.
 Mr. Perezvelez was first appointed to the BPCRB in 2011 at its inception and served as it first Chair.

 Under his leadership the BPCRB reviewed and recommended with the office of the OIPA (Office of the Independent Auditor) the passage of fifty-five recommendations resulting in the enhancement of the BPCRB oversight model.
 The BPCRB implemented General Orders addressing the Treatment of Transgender Individuals, Homeless Outreach, Body Worn Cameras, Fare Evasion, Impartial Policing as well as the implementation of a minimal Use of Force standard for the BART Police department.
 One of the first such orders in the country.

-In addition, Mr. Perezvelez currently serves as the Chair of the Berkeley Police Review Commission (PRC).
+Mr. Perezvelez currently serves as the Chair of the Berkeley Police Review Commission (PRC).
 Appointed in 2007, Mr. Perezvelez has served as its Vice- Chair or Chair for nine years.
 Under his leadership the PRC has implemented general orders addressing Fair and Impartial Policing, Body Worn Cameras, Use of Force, Treatment of Transgender Individuals, Lexipol Compliance, CA Police Department Accreditation, Mutual Aid Pacts as well as the recently empowered City of Berkeley Police Oversight Model Review which endeavors to improve the model of one of the first oversight agencies in the United States.

 Mr. Perezvelez serves on disciplinary boards of inquiry (BPCRB and the PRC) on allegations of misconduct by police officers.
 Such boards generate findings and recommend discipline as needed.

 Prior to moving to California in 2002, Mr. Perezvelez served in the United States Navy Submarine fleet earning an honorable discharge and Veteran designation.
-Prior to and after his military service, Mr. Perezvelez centered his work on civil rights, social justice, equality, police reform, public safety, labor rights, immigration, voting rights through organizations like ACT UP, Project Open Hand, La Raza and the Southern Immigration Coalition in Atlanta Georgia.
+Prior to and after his military service, Mr. Perezvelez centered his work on civil rights, social justice, equality, police reform, public safety, labor rights, immigration and voting rights through organizations like the Human Rights Campaign, ACT UP, Project Open Hand, La Raza and the Southern Immigration Coalition.

-Mr. Perezvelez served on the Berkeley Commission on labor, a board advocating for labor rights, wages and working conditions for all employees and unions in the Bay Area.
-Mr. Perezvelez has served as a public safety adviser to Berkeley City Council members Lori Droste, Susan Wengraf, Kate Harrison, Darryl Moore and former Mayor Tom Bates.
+Mr. Perezvelez has served as a public safety advisor to Berkeley City Council members Lori Droste, Susan Wengraf, Kate Harrison, Darryl Moore and former Mayor Tom Bates.

-Mr. Perezvelez works as a Director of Operations of a restaurant group in San Francisco.
-Mr. Perezvelez holds a Bachelor of Arts in Political Science from Clark University and an Associate Degree in Culinary Arts and Restaurant Management from Johnson and Wales.
-Mr. Perezvelez lives in Berkeley, CA with his partner, Thomas Francis who is a Water Resources Manager for the Bay Area Water Supply & Conservation Agency.
+Mr. Perezvelez works as a Director of Operations in San Francisco, holds a Bachelor of Arts in Political Science from Clark University and an Associate Degree in Management from Johnson and Wales.
+Mr. Perezvelez lives in Berkeley, CA.